-In planning our audit, we have considered the potential impact of climate change on the group's business and its financial statements.
-We have held discussions with the group's sustainability and finance team to understand the process of identifying climate-related risks, the determination of mitigating actions and the impact on the financial statements.
-Whilst management have acknowledged the risks posed by climate change, they have assessed that there is no quantitively material impact arising from climate change on the judgements and estimates made in the financial statements for the year ended 31 March 2022.
+In planning our audit, we have considered the potential impact of climate change on the company's business and its Financial Statements.
+We have evaluated management's documentation regarding the process of identifying climate-related risks, the determination of mitigating actions and the impact on the Financial Statements.
+Whilst management have acknowledged the risks posed by climate change, they have assessed that there is no quantitively material impact arising from climate change on the judgements and estimates made in the Financial Statements for the year ended 31 March 2023.

-The group has committed to being net zero by 2030 with a developed strategy in how this is to be achieved.
-Management has considered transition and physical risks when factoring in climate change as part of their risk assessment process when considering the principal risks and uncertainties facing the group.
+The company has committed to being net zero on their operational emissions by 2030, and full net zero by 2050 with a developed strategy in how this is to be achieved.
+Management has considered transition and physical risks when factoring in climate change as part of their risk assessment process when considering the principal risks and uncertainties facing the company.
 Management have concluded that the key risks of climate change for the business arise from drought, flooding and transitioning the business to net zero.

-We performed our own qualitative risk assessment of the potential impact of climate change on the Company's account balances and classes of transactions and did not identify any additional reasonably possible risks of material misstatement as a result of climate change.
+We performed our own qualitative risk assessment of the potential impact of climate change on the company's account balances and classes of transactions and did not identify any additional reasonably possible risks of material misstatement as a result of climate change.
 We also deemed that climate-related risks have no significant impact on our key audit matters.
+Our procedures were performed with the involvement of climate change and sustainability specialists and included reading disclosures included in the strategic report to consider whether they are materially consistent with the Financial Statements and our knowledge obtained in the audit and evaluating whether appropriate disclosures have been made in the Financial Statements.